 Minimum size requirements

 The clear space surrounding any WMU logo should be, at a minimum, .25 inches on all sides.
 The height of any WMU logo should not appear any less than 1 inch in print.
-Contact the Office of University Relations to obtain permission to use the promotional art at any size smaller than described here.
+Contact the Office of Marketing and Strategic Communications to obtain permission to use the promotional art at any size smaller than described here.
 A decreased size may be necessary for printing on novelty items for instance.

 The primary color palette for the University promotional mark and signatures are WMU gold, now available as a custom mix, WMU brown (Pantone 4625), black and white.
 The University promotional mark may only be reproduced in these colors.
 Printing the promotional mark in brown is only permitted for gold novelty items.